basicallydan/interfake/readme.md

 ### Creating a static API

 Perhaps you have a website or mobile application which only needs static data?
 Deploy Interfake to a server somewhere with a JSON file serving up the data, and point your application at it.

+## Compatibility

+I tested this on my Mac.
+If you have trouble on Windows or any other platform, [raise an issue](https://github.com/basicallydan/interfake/issues).

 ## Plans for this module